 Length of suspension is for two semesters.
-Students must appeal for readmission at least one month prior to the requested date of readmittance (see "Notification and Appeals").
+Students must appeal for readmission at least one month prior to the requested date of readmittance (see "Notification and Appeals" below).

-Dismissal for Failure to Complete Developmental Math or Language Requirements Successfully
+Dismissal for Failure to Complete Developmental Math or Writing Requirements Successfully

-Students who fail to complete MATH 1000 or LANG 1000 successfully after two attempts.
+Students who fail to complete MATH 1000 or WRIT 1000 successfully after two attempts.
 Grades of D+, D, F, or a withdrawal (W) are unsuccessful attempts.
-Students may request readmission after demonstrating that they have acquired the necessary math or language (writing) skills by passing the appropriate placement exams or by successfully completing transferable math or language (writing) courses at another institution.
+Students may request readmission after demonstrating that they have acquired the necessary math or writing skills by passing the appropriate placement exams or by successfully completing transferable math or writing courses at another institution.